ionic-team/ionic-site/docs/v2/setup/concepts/index.md

 Ionic was originally built by [@benjsperry](https://twitter.com/benjsperry), [@adamdbradley](https://twitter.com/adamdbradley), and [@maxlynch](https://twitter.com/maxlynch).
 After releasing an alpha version of Ionic in November 2013, we released a 1.0 beta in March 2014 and a 1.0 final in May 2015.

 Now, Ionic has a massive international community of developers and contributors propelling its growth and adoption.
 Companies small and large are using Ionic to build better apps, faster.
 In 2015 Ionic developers reportedly created over 1.3M apps with Ionic, a number that continues to grow each day.

+### What is Angular?

+[Angular](https://angular.io/) is the underlying framework that powers Ionic.
+It is responsible for the component API that is the building block of Ionic.
+For an overview on Angular, be sure to checkout the official [Angular Docs](https://angular.io/docs/ts/latest/) or checkout [Learn Angular 2](http://learnangular2.com/), which is maintained by the Ionic Team.